gbenezer/ControlODESymulation/README.md

         - God objects
         - Other code smells/design flaws
         - Inconsistencies in user-facing API
+    - Will be trying to integrate the following tools for assistance
+        - Pylint
+        - Flake8
+        - Coverage.py and/or Pytest-cov
+        - Mutmut
+        - PyDeps
+        - Radon

 #### Phase 2:
 - Refactoring of DiscreteTimeSystem